PedroBertone/PedroBertone/README.md

 # Hey there!
-I'm Pedro Bertone, the Cyb3r Bl00d 👋
+I'm Pedro Bertone, the Cyber Defensor 👋

 ## About Me
 - 👀 I'm passionate about AI, Cybersecurity, and International Relations.